 The second best alternative is to find your pet another family through a process called “rehoming.”
 This is where your pet goes from your home directly to the home of their new family without a stop at the shelter.

-SVASC offers assistance with rehoming services to members of our community through our foster to surrender program and online courtesy posting.
+SVASC offers assistance with rehoming services to members of our community.
 If you live in Augusta County, City of Staunton, or City of Waynesboro and need to rehome a pet, please complete the questionnaire below and a staff member will be in touch.

 If your pet is already spayed or neutered, you can use Cat's Cradle's Rehoming Network.